 Public debt is referred to the amount of money that a government owes to banks, financial institutions and other sources of finance.
 It is known to impose a burden on the economy in the following ways:

 1. Government may impose taxes or print new money to repay the existing debts.
 Such a situation will hamper the productivity of the nation.

-2. A high level of debt creates burden on future generations in form of interests and taxes being levied on the younger generation, it will result in lower consumption and savings.
+2. A high level of debt creates a burden on future generations in the form of interest and taxes being levied on the younger generation, which will result in lower consumption and savings.

-3. More investments are attracted by the government by raising the interest rates on bonds and securities, therefore citizens money is utilized by the government and hence less private investment.
+3. More investments are attracted by the government by raising the interest rates on bonds and securities.
+Therefore, citizens’ money is utilised by the government and hence less private investment.

 4. Wealth of the nation is depleted when loans are repaid to foreign institutions and countries.

 A fiscal deficit will not always result in inflation.
 If a situation arises when government expenditure increases and tax reduction is seen, it will cause a deficit in the government, which leads to an increase in aggregate demand.
 Firms will not be able to meet the demand thus generated, which will result in a price increase.
 Therefore, fiscal deficits can become inflationary, but they will not be inflationary in the case when resources are less utilised due to insufficient demand and less output.
 Then, if the government is spending more also, more resources will be employed in order to meet the growing demand, and there will be no pressure on price rise.
 In such a situation, a high fiscal deficit, along with high demand and greater output, will not create an inflationary situation.